nabuzo/SeniorProject/README.md

 ![ss4](https://user-images.githubusercontent.com/60201371/81634330-5e242b80-93d4-11ea-87be-1ca0b33771c3.PNG)
   - _"-e"_ indicates encryption.
   - _"encryptinput.txt"_ is the file you want to encrypt. **MUST BE ALL IN UPPERCASE LETTERS**.
 You can create your own encryption file.
-  - _"4"_ is the key on how many shifts you want it to be.
+  - _"4"_ is the key on how many shifts it going to be.
+You may pick between 1-26, because alphabet has 26 letters.
   - _"encryptoutput.txt"_ this is the encrypted file.
 Your encrypted file can be named anything on the command prompt.

 * To decrypt a text file, type the following command: